rlipscombe/rlipscombe.github.io/index.md

 Experienced with Agile processes, including XP and Scrum.

 I've been using Erlang and Elixir for the last 10 years, successfully building and operating Electric Imp's cloud components at scale, and with excellent reliability.
-At the moment, I'm applying those same skills at Superbet.
+At the moment, I'm applying those same skills at Happening.

 I'm also an experienced Windows developer, with C++ and the Win32 API, and with C# and the .NET framework.
 I also have a lot of experience with SQL Server.